RATES BRANCH SOFTWARE -

 -

-and division selected will be displayed.
-If you single click on
+zone and division selected will be displayed.
+If you single

-a route, the details of the route will be displayed for you to
+click on a route, the details of the route will be displayed

 -